 - Things To Do In Dubrovnik Beyond The City Walls

 The most romantic town in Croatia, Rovinj will charm you with its narrow cobbled streets and piazzas, top-notch restaurants, hip hotels, and stunning nature.
-Rovinj is definitely one of the best places in Croatia, and should be on a bucket list of every traveler to Croatia.
+Rovinj is definitely one of the best places in Croatia and should be on a bucket list of every traveler to Croatia.

 More about Rovinj:

 Year after year, loads of tourists from all over Europe come to Porec to spend their summer holidays.
-Porec is town of culture and history, that are nicely blended with exciting activities, decent nightlife, and overall good value for money.
+Porec is a town of culture and history, that are nicely blended with exciting activities, decent nightlife, and overall good value for money.